PoshCode/PSGit/README.md

 # PSGit

-A PowerShell implementation of Git, providing a new command-line interface and object pipeline.
+A task-based, object-oriented, pipeline-focused implementation of git, providing a new command-line interface in PowerShell functions.

+## Status

+The current `master` branch has reached the point where it's sufficient to replace my use of `posh-git` (for building prompts), but doesn't yet have anything like a `write-vcsstatus` for default prompt output.

-The intent is to take full advantage of the object Pipeline and create task-based commands following the verb-noun syntax of PowerShell.
+Our intent is to take full advantage of the object Pipeline and create task-based commands following the verb-noun syntax of PowerShell.
 The [Command Proposals](https://github.com/PoshCode/PSGit/wiki/Command-Proposals) are a list of the commands we probably need to implement, and how they map to `git` commands.

 ## Secondary Goals